Creative Process + Material Studies: Core 1

 Faculty Matthew Hollern

-BFA Research + Thesis
+BFA Research + Thesis: Core 5

-Course No. CMC 400 Credits: 3.0
+Course No. CDE 400 Credits: 3.0

-BFA Statement + Exhibition
+BFA Statement + Exhibition: Core 6

-BFA Statement + Exhibition is a hybrid seminar/studio course that builds on the research and thesis work developed in Core 5.
+BFA Statement and Exhibition is a hybrid seminar/studio course that builds on the research and thesis work developed in Core 5.
 Research, exploration, and experimentation culminate with the presentation of the statement and the BFA exhibition.
-The seminar includes discussions, presentations, readings, and writing assignments which vary to recognize the direction of the group and formal issues and conceptual challenges.
+The seminar includes discussions, presentations, readings, and writing assignments, which vary to recognize the direction of the group and formal issues and conceptual challenges.
 The subject, research, and writing for the thesis and BFA statement are further developed during the spring semester with the statement and body of work completed for the BFA exhibition and review.
 The course includes field trips and artist studio visits to offer the students critical, historical, and contemporary points of reflection.
 The course also addresses the planning and preparation toward career goals including goals statements, resume review, and digital presentations by each senior.
-Required of all graduating Craft + Material Culture majors.
+Required of all graduating Craft & Design majors.
 Offered spring.
 Open to electives.

-Course No. CMC 301 Credits: 3.0
+Course No. MET 206-306-406 Credits: 3.0

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.